 97B.015 Firearms safety and wildlife identification course.

 Subdivision 1.
 Establishment.
-The commissioner shall make rules establishing a statewide course in the safe use of firearms and identification of wild mammals and birds.
-At least one course must be held within the boundary of each school district.
+The commissioner shall establish a statewide course in the safe use of firearms and identification of wild mammals and birds.
+A course may be held in a school district.
 The courses must be conducted by the commissioner in cooperation with other organizations.
 The courses must instruct youths in commonly accepted principles of safety in hunting and handling common hunting firearms and identification of various species of wild mammals and birds by sight and other unique characteristics.

 Subd.
 2. Administration, supervision, and enforcement. (a) The commissioner shall appoint a qualified person from the Enforcement Division under civil service rules as supervisor of hunting safety and prescribe the duties and responsibilities of the position.
 The commissioner shall determine and provide the Enforcement Division with the necessary personnel for this section.

-(b) The commissioner may appoint one or more county directors of hunting safety in each county.
-An appointed county director is responsible to the Enforcement Division.
-The Enforcement Division may appoint instructors necessary for this section.
-County directors and instructors shall serve on a voluntary basis without compensation.
+(b) The Enforcement Division may appoint instructors necessary for this section.
+Instructors shall serve on a voluntary basis without compensation.
 The Enforcement Division must supply the materials necessary for the course.
 School districts may cooperate with the commissioner and volunteer instructors to provide space for the classroom portion of the training.